 Another suggested beginning to the tradition has to do with Sephardi Jews immigrating to the Southern U.S. in the the 1730s.
-Black-eyed peas have always been a traditional New Year’s Day food for Jewish people who customarily eat them on Rosh Hashanah.
+The beans have always been a traditional New Year’s Day food for Jewish people who customarily eat them on Rosh Hashanah.
 The tradition was recorded in the Babylonian Talmud, compiled circa 500 CE, although it is possible that the custom may have resulted from an early mistranslation of the Aramaic word for fenugreek.
 It is believed that non-Jews in the South adopted the Jewish tradition around the time of the Civil War.

-It is also believed that eating simple black-eyed peas shows humility and a lack of vanity.
+It is also believed that eating simple black eyed peas shows humility and a lack of vanity.
 The humble nature of the legume is demonstrated in the old expression, “Eat poor on New Year’s, and eat fat the rest of the year.”
 It is also said that because dried beans greatly expand in volume, they symbolize expanding wealth.
 Another explanation to the tradition is that dried beans loosely resemble coins.
-Today in the South black-eyed peas are served with collard greens in the dish Hoppin’ John, as collards are said to represent paper money.
+Today in the South black eyed peas are served with collard greens in the dish Hoppin’ John, as collards are said to represent paper money.
 The dish is often accompanied by cornbread, which symbolizes gold.

-5 Health Benefits of Black-Eyed Peas
+5 Health Benefits of Black Eyed Peas

 - They’re Iron-Rich – These little legumes are loaded with both iron and folate, which are needed red blood cells.
-Black-eyed peas can help prevent anemia.
+Black eyed peas can help prevent anemia.

 - They’re Loaded with Potassium – Potassium can help keep your blood pressure in check, and it’s necessary regulation the fluid balance in the body, protecting against loss of muscle mass, preserving bone mineral density, and controlling the electrical activity of muscles.